 For the three galaxies with $K$-band photometry but without optical photometry, we use Eq.~\ref{eq:K_to_Mass} to estimate their masses.
 The host galaxies for both SN 2021fxy and SN 2021usd which were designated as highly massive in the previous section are confirmed to be so with masses estimated from $K$-band photometry of 10.99 dex and 10.66 dex, respectively.
 The host galaxy for SN 2020swy, which was not given a designation previously, is found to have a mass estimate of 10.20 dex here.

 In the end, we construct a final photometric mass estimate compilation by taking all masses estimated from Eq.~\ref{eq:taylor11masses} except for the three outliers discussed above.
 For those three outliers and the three host galaxies with $K$-band photometry but no optical photometry, we use the mass estimated from $K$-band photometry using Eq.~\ref{eq:K_to_Mass}.
-We assign the two galaxies with neither $K$ nor optical photometry to the low mass bin by giving them masses of 10$^7 M_\odot$ as discussed in Section~\ref{sec:opt_masses}.
+Of these six host galaxies with $K$-band information incorporated into their mass estimate, the highest redshift host galaxy is that of SN~2020tdy at $z=0.04279$.
+We designate the two galaxies with neither $K$-band nor optical photometry to be in the low mass bin by assigning them masses of 10$^7 M_\odot$ as discussed in Section~\ref{sec:opt_masses}.
 We label this final compilation of masses $M^{47}_{*,\textrm{phot}}$; this is the sample of masses that we use in the bulk of our analysis.